Writing Good Stuff

 Second: why is having good content important?

 My son is 7.
 He just published his first video on YouTube.
-But he's not the only grade schooler making video game walkthroughs; there are literally thousands.
+But he's not the only grade schooler making video game walkthroughs; there are thousands.
 This illustrates one of the main problems facing writers (and other content producers): commoditization.

 I hope that the advice that follows inspires you to do just that.